 Begin Category Selection

-Tap the 'Category' box to begin the process of selecting a category for your item listing.
+Once you've finished drafting your title, tap the pencil icon next within the 'Category' field to begin the process of selecting a category for your item listing.

-When you have the right image size and crop selected, tap 'Use' to save the image to your auction listing and continue.
+Once you have successfully edited your photo, tap 'Done' to save the image to your auction listing and continue.

 Listing Type and Pricing

 Next it's time to decide on your pricing options.
 To do so, scroll down in the 'Listing Summary' form to where it says 'Pricing.'
 There, you'll click on the pencil icon to begin editing.
 Often, eBay will give you a 'Recommended' selling strategy, such as holding a 7-day auction beginning at a certain price.
 However, if you aren't satisfied with eBay's recommendation, you can simply edit the form to reflect the selling mode and price you prefer.

 With an auction-style sale, you set a starting price and buyers compete for your item for a certain period of time.
 Here, you can also elect to have an optional Buy It Now price if you choose an auction format listing, or just a Buy It Now price if you opted for a fixed price listing.